Comey worried DOJ would 'screw around' with deciding whether to prosecute Hillary Clinton

 Based on Kortan’s email, that was the end of Comey’s speech to senior agents about the Clinton case.

 Fox News provided the FBI with the email date, time, sender and subject line, as well as lengthy quotes, to locate the record for comment, but there was no immediate response.
+Many lawmakers questioned why the record was not provided more promptly to Congress.

 Fox News also sent a series of questions to the publisher of Comey’s book.
 They included a request for comment from Comey on his statements to FBI agents, whether it was standard for FBI public affairs to share transcripts from closed-door sessions outside the bureau, whether Comey authorized it and for what law enforcement purpose.
 There was no immediate response.